illixion/vscode-vibrancy-continued/themes/README.md

 ### Step 4: Updating your theme

 If you need to make changes to your theme, you can do so by forking this repository and creating a new pull request.
 Your changes will be published with the next Vibrancy release, although you can request a hotfix release if necessary.
+## Don't add a full-screen fallback

+Themes used to carry a `.monaco-workbench.fullscreen { background-color: … }`
+rule that painted an opaque background in full screen.
+It was removed in 1.1.92 after testing showed the selector no longer matches anything — a probe colour set on that rule produced no change on screen, while a marker rule in the same stylesheet applied normally.

+It also isn't wanted any more.
+On Windows and Linux a full-screen window still has the desktop behind it, so the effect works there and an opaque fallback would be a regression.
+On macOS full screen moves the window to its own Space with nothing rendered behind it, so the effect can't work regardless of what the CSS says.